Bricktech2000/Notes/notes/c.md

 ## linkage

-a declaration with _external linkage_ makes all its references refer to the same object throughout the entire program. objects declared at file [[scope]] have external linkage by default
+a declaration with _external linkage_ makes all its references refer to the same object throughout all translation units. objects declared at file [[scope]] have external linkage by default

 > **example** `int x; int f(void); extern int x; extern int f(void); // at file scope`